imaachman/Flutter-Calendar-Package/README.md

 # calendar_package

-A widget that can be added to any page that has 2 buttons which individually open a calendar page to select 2 different dates.
+A widget that can be added like a container that which navigates to a calendar page that can select 2 different dates.
 Useful in apps to book flight/train tickets or book hotel rooms.
 Works on iOS, Android, Web, and MacOS.

-### Show me some :heart: and star this repo to support the project.
+### You can always star this repo to support the project.

 ### Screenshots
 <img src = "SS1.png", height = "300em" /> <img src = "SS1.png", height = "300em" />